All outsourcing providers should be made aware of these provisions and solicitors should require any such providers to comply with them.

 Written Opinions (whether principals or copies) but not preparatory personal notes prepared for the solicitor's benefit.

-Original letters received from and copy letters to third parties.
+Original correspondence (such as letters or emails) received from and copy correspondence to third parties.

 Notes of meetings and telephone calls, which constitute the solicitor's work on behalf of the client.

 Material ordinarily owned by solicitor

 Original correspondence received by the solicitor from the client.

 Notes of internal meetings and telephone calls, which form part of the solicitor's preparatory work.

 As above, sensitive material and precognitions in criminal cases should be dealt with in accordance with Article 11 of the Code of Conduct for Criminal Work.